BravoHoseok/Genesis-GV80/README.md

 >&nbsp;&nbsp;&nbsp;&nbsp; return (CalTemp * 90.0f);<br>
 }<br>

-Let's compare return values of this equation and the value of arctan(x).<br>
+Let's compare return values of this equation and values of arctan(x).<br>
 EX.1) Let's suppose that X=1 and Y=1.
 The return value of the above function is going to 45deg and arctan(1/2) value is going to 45deg.<br>
 EX.2) Let's suppose that X=2 and Y=1.
 The return value of the above function is going to 30deg and arctan(1/2) value is going to 26.5deg.<br>
 EX.3) Let's suppose that X=1 and Y=4.
 The return value of the above function is going to 72deg and arctan(4/1) value is going to 75.9deg.<br>